mmu-webdesign/l4-WPD-web-term-2/rwd-week-2.md

     font-family: sans-serif;
 ```

-Update the font-family with Google Font, web safe font and generic fall back.
+Update the font-family with a Google Font, web safe font and generic fall back.

 ```
     font-size: 100%;